mcw-rcc/mcw-rcc.github.io/docs/software/R.md

+---
+r_version: 4.4.0
+r_path_version: 4.4
+---
 # R

+[R](https://www.r-project.org/about.html){:target="_blank"} is a language and environment for statistical computing and graphics.
+The cluster has multiple versions installed with a variety of commonly used packages pre-installed.

 ## Package Installation

 R uses a central package library that contains many common packages.
 The location of this library is `$R_HOME/library`.
 Users may also install their own packages locally.
-The default location for local package installation is `$HOME/R/x86_64-pc-linux-gnu-library/4.3`.
+The default location for local package installation is `$HOME/R/x86_64-pc-linux-gnu-library/{{ r_path_version }}`.

-!!! warning "Check first!"
+!!! warning "Check installed package list first!"
     Your package installation command will not check the centrally installed packages.
 You should always check if your package is already installed before proceeding.
+RCC provides an up-to-date [list of installed R packages](r-pkg-list.md) for the most recent version.

 ### User Package Install